codingPhuc/Learning_Programming_vault/book/review/ultra learning review.md

 you need to consider not only what is optimal but also what is realistic for your hours , like 20 minutes study session  is enough for those with a busy schedule
 There is three thing that can cause focus to break down into chunk of time  :
 Your environment :
+the first source of distraction is your environment do you have your phone turn off .
+Are you prepared to work but you need to find your pen or note  and so on ?
+You need to test for the environment that you work best in  .
+Better to rig your self of this vice to strengthen bad habits of ineffective learning
+Your task  :
+Sometime you need to modify what you are doing to increase greater focus like for example  reading  , when I read  I am easily distracted by my subconscious  though so I write in order to stay focus on the task
+Your mind
+Negative emotions restlessness , and day dreaming can be some of the biggest obstacle  to focusing with problem in your life you will  have a hard time learning well   , you may want to look at dealing  with those first   .Acknowledge the feeling  , be aware of it  , and gently adjust your focus back  to your task  and allow the feeling to pass if you feel like continuing on this work is point less because you are so distracted by negative emotion remember that long term persistent on this task will strengthen your focus  , which mean that your time dedicated is not  wasted
+Failing to create the right kind of focus
+you have mangaed to wrangle the problem  of procrastination and distraction but how can you maintain an optimal amount of focus and arousal ?
+Here is some research for arousal  .
+When you sleep you have low  arousal when you exercise you have high arousal this occurs due to   sympathetic nervous system activation .
+Too much arousal however than focus can be loss like any one who  drunk a lot of coffee know how distracting and overstimulate it get .
+When doing a particularly creative task , if you get struck you may benefit from no focus at all  taking a break from problem can widen your focus .
+The

 - **Why It’s Important:**
 - **Key Examples:**
 Mary Somerville  a women  in the eighteenth century  who have to  confine to a women duty in that time.
 She have a passion in acquiring knowledge , which lead her to learned several  language  to fluency , and knew how to paint and  play the piano .
 She was the first women elected to the Royal  Astronomical Society